samuelgfeller/slim-example-project/README.md

 ## Support
-Please read the [Support❤️](https://github.com/samuelgfeller/slim-example-project/wiki/Support❤️) page if you value this project and want to support it.
+Please read the [Support❤️](https://github.com/samuelgfeller/slim-example-project/wiki/Support❤️) page if you value this project and its documentation and want to support it.

 ## License
 This project is licensed under the MIT Licence — see the